 The Internal Governance Framework ("IGF") provides an overview of the internal governance organisation that forms the foundation for all decision-taking activities within BNG Bank.
 In relation to risk management, the IGF describes how risk management is organised in the 'Three Lines of Defence' ("3LoD") model and how decisions on risk topics are structured in the several committee mandates and charters of internal control functions.
 The Risk Management Framework (RMF) is an important component within the IGF and it consists of the following overarching framework documents and policies on general and specific risk related topics: risk governance, risk appetite framework and risk definitions.
 Risk management is concentrated within the Risk Management department.
 This department identifies, assesses, measures and monitors risks, and reports to the responsible committees.
 These risks consist of credit risk, market risk, liquidity risk and operational risk.
 The Risk Management department also facilitates the management of strategic risk by managing the risk policies and risk appetite framework.
 Risk Management is represented in the Executive Committee by the Chief Risk Officer.
 It is also represented in the Asset & Liability Committee and the Capital Committee.
 It has an unrestricted reporting line to the Supervisory Board.
 In addition, the Credit Risk Assessment department advises on policy proposals with respect to credit risk, while as part of the lending process it also provides independent assessments and advice on risks relating to credit and review proposals for clients and financial counterparties.
-The Credit Risk Assessment department is represented in BNG Bank's Credit Committee.
-Both the Risk Management and Credit Risk Assessment departments are represented in the Credit Policy Committee, the Financial Counterparties Committee and the Investment Committee.
+The Credit Risk Assessment department is represented in BNG Bank's Credit Committee STMP (regarding the statutory market parties to which the lending activities of the bank are restricted).
+Both the Risk Management and Credit Risk Assessment departments are represented in the Credit Policy Committee STMP and the Credit Committee Treasury.
 BNG Bank also has a Compliance Department, charged with the monitoring of compliance with all relevant legislation and the management of compliance risk, such as employee conduct.
-Further second line of defence functions are the information security function, which has security risk within its scope and the management control function, positioned within the Finance & Control Department.
-All second line functions report to the Chief Risk Officer, except the management control function which reports to the Head of Finance and Control.
+Further second line of defence functions are the information security function, which has security risk within its scope and the corporate control function, positioned within the Finance & Control Department.
+All second line functions report to the Chief Risk Officer, except the corporate control function which reports to the Head of Finance and Control.
 The independence of all second line functions and their reporting lines are documented in charters.